George Band: Mountaineering

-Having started climbing in the Alps while a student at Queens', he was the youngest climber on the 1953 British expedition to Mount Everest on which Edmund Hillary and Tenzing Norgay made the first ascent of the mountain.
-Two years later he and Joe Brown became the first climbers to ascend Kangchenjunga, the third highest mountain in the world on the 1955 British Kangchenjunga expedition.
+Two years later, on 25 May 1955, he and Joe Brown became the first climbers to ascend Kangchenjunga, the third highest mountain in the world on the 1955 British Kangchenjunga expedition.
 Out of respect for the religious feelings of the people of Nepal and Sikkim, they stopped about ten feet below the actual summit.
+Extracts relating to the summit days, from the diary that Band kept during the trip, have been published online.
+It was 22 years before the mountain was climbed again.